tsfu/airlog/README.md

   - Trips: user data
   - Airport: https://github.com/ip2location/ip2location-iata-icao
   - Flight: user input only
-  - Airline: user input (add auto-suggestion?)
+  - Airline: user input (may add auto-suggestion later)
-  - Aircraft: user input (add auto-suggestion?)
+  - Aircraft: user input (may add auto-suggestion later)
-  - Duration/Distance: Calculated upon user input using my helper methods in `airport.js` Under directory `/data`, you will find `airport.csv` for airport information used for calculation and drawing, and also `sample_trips.json` as a format guide for importing/manipulating trips.
+  - Duration/Distance: Calculated from IATA codes upon user input using functions in `utils.js`.
+Also used `luxon` and `geotz` libraries to do timezone diff.

+Under directory `/data`, you will find `airports.csv` for airport information used for calculation above and drawing, and also `sample_trips.json` as a format guide for importing/manipulating trips.

 ### DataModel
 For now, the trips of a user are stored in a JS array, which holds multiple "trip" objects.